All Episodes

 And it clearly looks like it's that way in this case.

-Ex-president William J. Clinton sentenced to 30 months in jail and a 250,000 dollar fine.
+Ex-President William J. Clinton sentenced to 30 months in jail and a $250,000 fine.

-The speculation's over, the judge has spoken, former President Clinton sentenced to 30 months in jail, two and a half years behind bars, slapped with a quarter of a million dollar fine.
+Former President Clinton sentenced to 30 months in jail, two and a half years behind bars, slapped with a quarter of a million dollar fine.

-You could call this ruling the sentence heard round the world, a tabloid scream, Clinton off to clink.
+You could call this ruling the sentence heard around the world.

 The New York Times more soberly hailing the sentence as appropriate indeed necessary punishment for Clinton's lies to a grand jury.

-Their conclusion, at a time when high administration officials routinely dissembled and claim lapses of memory, immediate jail time for Mr. Clinton is the best way to send a message that obstruction of justice will be severely punished.
+Their conclusion, at a time when high administration officials routinely dissemble and claim lapses of memory, immediate jail time for Mr. Clinton is the best way to send a message that obstruction of justice will be severely punished.

 Our justice system has been tested and it has not failed us.

-Historians will tell us how much the Clinton perjury affected the 2006 election, and how much the Clinton jail time will affect the 2008 election.
+Historians will tell us how much the Clinton perjury affected the 2006 election and how much the Clinton jail time will affect the 2008 election.

 Because this is what's happened to Scooter Libby, and he didn't do it.